Prior to enrolling in any course or certificate program with the Center for Professional Education (CPE), you should review all policies listed below.

-Refunds will not be granted for cancellation requests received fewer than two weeks before the start of the program, however, depending on the program, it may be possible to transfer to a future section of the course or obtain credit on file, valid for 12 months from your original date of purchase.
-For either a transfer or obtaining credit on file, a $150 administrative fee will be assessed.
+For some programs, it may be possible to transfer to a future section of the course or obtain credit on file, valid for 12 months from your original date of purchase.
+For either a transfer or obtaining credit on file, a $150 administrative fee will be assessed in addition to a prorated amount of tuition for the portion of class that occurred.
 Inquire at CPE@austin.utexas.edu to check availability of these options and any associated fees.

 Policy Code E

-As a first step, refer to the Enrollment Agreement or contact Trilogy Education Services for questions concerning policies.
+As a first step, refer to the Enrollment Agreement or contact edX for questions concerning policies.
 For further assistance, contact CPE@austin.utexas.edu.

 CPE strives to ensure a safe and effective learning environment for everyone.
-As a participant in CPE’s courses and programs, you are expected to conduct yourself with professionalism, courtesy, integrity, and respect toward all other students, instructors, and staff.
+As a participant in CPE’s courses and programs, you are expected to conduct yourself with professionalism, courtesy and respect toward all other students, instructors and staff.
 Behavior in violation of this expectation could result in warnings and/or dismissal from current or future courses.